arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     ---

     **NOTE:**
     Under some circumstances, the worker nodes might not be named sequentially.
-For example, you might that they are named **wn3-kafkac** and **wn4-kafkac**.
+For example, you might find that they are named **wn3-kafkac** and **wn4-kafkac**.
 Check the entries in the **/etc/hosts** file of the head node for the names of these nodes.

     ---